Ion Beauchamp Butler Tower DSC, RN

 Convoy HX 26.

-This convoy departed Halifax on 9 March 1940 for Liverpool where it arrived on 26 March 1940.
+This convoy departed Halifax on 9 March 1940.

 On departure from Halifax the convoy was escorted by the destroyers HMCS Skeena (Lt.
 H.S.
 Rayner, RCN) and HMCS Saguenay (Cdr.
 G.R.
 Miles, RCN).

-They parted company on 11 March 1939 and the convoy was from then on escorted by the battleship HMS Malaya (Capt.
+The Canadian destroyers parted company around 2000Q/10 and the convoy was from then on escorted by the battleship HMS Malaya (Capt.
 I.B.B.
-Tower, DSC, RN) which had departed Halifax on 10 March 1940.
+Tower, DSC, RN) which had departed Halifax a few hours after the convoy had departed and overtook and joined the convoy at noon on the 10th.

-HMS Malaya remained with the convoy until 22 March 1940 when she parted company with the convoy and set course to return to Halifax.
+HMS Malaya remained with the convoy until 0715 hours [time zone not known as no log of HMS Malaya is available] on 22 March when she parted company with the convoy and set course to return to Halifax.

 27 Mar 1940